yangh567/level4-project/timelog.md

 ## 9 oct 2020 Friday
 * *30 min* meeting with supervisor
 * *30 min* writing the plan and minute for the meeting
-* *1 hour* complete the workflow and understand what is the structure or the type of recommendation system to use
+* *1 hour* complete the workflow and understand what is the purpose and structures for the research
 * *1 minute* write timelog

 ## 10 oct 2020 Saturday
-* *5 hours* working on reading the article about pan-cancer
+* *5 hours* working on reading the article about pan-cancer and any other TCGA recorded cancers
 * *5 minutes* write timelog

 ## 11 oct 2020 Sunday